Do we need reasons?

 This time, a genius who helped me is Petter Johansson, an experimental psychologist.
 In his TED speech, he said none of us understand the real reasons for our actions, giving an interesting experiment result.
 First, he shows two face photos to test-subjects, and secondly asks each of them to choose one of the photos and to explain why the chosen one looks more attractive.
 When making an explanation, the subjects in their hands had the other photo they didn’t choose, by Petter’s good card handling directed by a magician.
 Surprisingly enough, more than 80% of the subjects didn’t notice the photo switch, and spouted how attractive the face photo they didn’t choose was.

-Another experiment he had done also confirmed the same reactions even in more complex questions such as ethics, politics, etc. Petter concludes all the reasons for our actions are made in hindsight, going further that reasons for actions are just created when asked.
+Another experiment he done also confirmed the same reactions even in more complex questions such as ethics, politics, etc. Petter concludes all the reasons for our actions are made in hindsight, going further that reasons for actions are just created when asked.
 The closing words of his speech are: Know that you don’t know yourself, but the genius is not negative at all about the human characteristics shown in the experiment result, saying it can be positively interpreted we are flexible.
-In my stretched interpretation, we don’t have to care so much about the reasons for our actions, and so, you might as well add our brand to your favorite by the only reason that you’ve read this to the end.
+In my stretched interpretation, we don’t have to care so much about the reasons for our actions.
+You might as well add our brand to your favorite by the only reason that you’ve happened to read this article to the end.
+How do you like it?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.